ciscoheat/superforms-web/src/routes/components/+page.md

 ## Factoring out form fields

-Since `bind` is available even on components, we can make a `TextInput` component quite easily:
+Since `bind` is available on Svelte components, we can make a `TextInput` component quite easily:

 **TextInput.svelte**